 - Ask your friends and family to share the free challenge details with their networks.

-Remember to stress the fact that this challenge is free to participate!
+Remember to stress the fact that this challenge is free to participate in!
 Plan to spend two weeks promoting the challenge before the start date.
-In those two weeks, work through the checklist above to make sure you are effectively spreading the word.

 Step 3: Run Your Free Challenge and At the End, Announce Your Paid Program with a Time-Sensitive Incentive to Join